 Second, it may be decided to let the compiler emulate certain higher grade features on lower grade GPUs.
 For example, this might be done for double precision floating point support.
 In this case double precision based applications will run on all real GPU architectures, though with considerably lower performance on the models that do not provide native double support.
-Such double precision emulation is here used merely as an example (it currently is not actually considered), but the CUDA compiler already does emulation for features that are considered basic though not natively supported: integer division and 64-bit integer support are part of the basic feature set, they will not explicitly show up in the features tables.
+Such double precision emulation is here used merely as an example (it currently is not actually considered), but the CUDA compiler already does emulation for features that are considered basic though not natively supported: integer division and 64-bit integer arithmetic.
+Because integer division and 64-bit integer support are part of the basic feature set, they will not explicitly show up in the features tables.